ShanyHerskovits/NLP-Course---Final-Project/README.md

 2. **Models**:
    - **BERT-based models**: For classification/regression approaches
    - **GPT-2 models**: For generative/classification approaches
+   - **Llama-3.1-8B**: For generative approach

 3. **Training Combinations** (4 models total):
    - BERT trained on DreamBank
    - BERT trained on DREAM dataset
    - GPT-2 trained on DreamBank
    - GPT-2 trained on DREAM dataset
+   - Llama-3.1-8B trained on DreamBank

-4. **Evaluation**: All four models were tested on the same test set of 50 dreams with interpretations
+4. **Evaluation**: All five models were tested on the same test set of 50 dreams with interpretations

 ## Key Results